mattharrison/pycoverage.el/README.md

 # Running

+Enable the mode by running:

+    M-x pycoverage-mode

 There should be ``.coverage`` file in the directory of the module you want coverage reporting on (or the parents of that directory).
 Note that if your file has been modified later than the .coverage file, it will be considered as stale and ignore it.

-   M-x pycoverage-mode
+Red highlights

-If there is a ``.coverage`` file in the directory (or a parent) of the source file, the mode will try to use it for coverage information.
-Red highlights mean that lines were missed (Coverage percent for file is in mode line).
+mean that lines were missed (Coverage percent for file is in mode line).